Pediatric Flexible Bronchoscopy

 Complications are rare, although some children may be congested or develop a fever following the procedure.

-Conditions diagnosed and treated using flexible bronchoscopy
+What conditions can be diagnosed and treated using flexible bronchoscopy?

 - Blocked airway (foreign object)